ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 <div class="reco" id="FFI-CKFUNPTR" type="Rule" title="Check foreign function pointers">

-In a secure Rust development, any foreign function pointer must be checked at the FFI boundary.
+In a secure Rust development, any foreign function pointer MUST be checked at the FFI boundary.

 </div>